timusus/KTagLib/README.md

 ## Usage ##

-Instantiate KTagLib:

-`val tagLib = KTagLib()`

 #### Read Tags ####

 Read the tags from a file descriptor:

-`tagLib.getAudioFile(fd: Int, path: String, name: String)`
+`KTagLib.getMetadata(fd: Int)`

-This returns an AudioFile object, representing the id3/Vorbis tags (metadata) of the file located at `FileDescriptor` fd.
+This returns a HashMap representing the tags (metadata) of the audio file located at `FileDescriptor` fd.

-Note: Only the `FileDescriptor` (fd) is used to retrieve the tags.
-The path and name are just metadata.

 #### Retrieve Artwork ####